 Dealing with a cancer diagnosis can be challenging, and when undergoing treatments like neoadjuvant therapy, it's crucial to have the right resources and support systems in place.
 This guide aims to help patients and their families find the assistance they need to navigate through this journey with confidence.

 Support groups play a vital role in the emotional well-being of cancer patients by providing a platform to share experiences and advice.
-Organizations like the Cancer Support Community and American Cancer Society offer specialized groups for individuals undergoing neoadjuvant therapy.
+Organizations like the Cancer Support Community and the American Cancer Society offer specialized groups for individuals undergoing neoadjuvant therapy.
 These groups can be a great source of comfort, allowing patients to connect with others going through similar experiences.

 The psychological impact of cancer treatment can be profound.
 Many hospitals and cancer centers offer counseling services to help patients and their families cope with the emotional aspects of cancer treatment.
 These services might be one-on-one sessions with psychologists or psychiatric consultations to address any mental health needs arising from the cancer journey.